-Some of the most common charged family violence offense in Georgetown can include, but are not limited to the following:
+Some of the most common charged family violence offense in Texas can include, but are not limited to the following:

-Domestic Assault – Tex.
-Penal Code § 22.01 – An individual can be charged with this offense if they intentionally, knowingly or recklessly cause bodily injury, threaten or cause physical contact to another person, including their spouse.
+- Domestic Assault– An individual can be charged with this offense if they intentionally, knowingly or recklessly cause bodily injury, threaten or cause physical contact to another person, including their spouse.
 This offense is generally punishable as a Class A misdemeanor or a felony of the third degree.

-Sexual Assault – Tex.
-Penal Code § 22.011 – An individual can be charged with this offense if they intentionally or knowingly penetrate the sexual organs or mouth of another person without their consent.
+- Sexual Assault – An individual can be charged with this offense if they intentionally or knowingly penetrate the sexual organs or mouth of another person without their consent.
 This offense is generally punishable as a felony of the first or second degree.

-Aggravated Domestic Assault – Tex.
-Penal Code § 22.02 – An individual can be charged with this offense if they commit assault against another person with a deadly weapon or cause serious bodily injury to the other person.
+- Aggravated Domestic Assault– An individual can be charged with this offense if they commit assault against another person with a deadly weapon or cause serious bodily injury to the other person.
 This offense is generally punishable as a felony of the second or first degree.

-Stalking / Cyberstalking– Tex.
-Penal Code § 42.072 – An individual can be charged with this offense if they repeatedly and knowingly engage in conduct specifically directed at another person they will perceive as threatening, causes that person to be afraid of bodily injury or death, and would cause a reasonable person to fear bodily injury or death to themselves or their family members.
+- Stalking / Cyberstalking– An individual can be charged with this offense if they repeatedly and knowingly engage in conduct specifically directed at another person that is perceived as threatening, causes that person to be afraid of bodily injury or death, and would cause a reasonable person to fear bodily injury or death to themselves or their family members.

 An example of stalking includes following another person.
 Also, cyberstalking can occur when an individual communicates with another through e-mail or another electronic means of communication for sole purpose of harassing the other person.
 Stalking and cyberstalking are generally punishable as a felony of the second or third degree.

-Violation of Protective Order – Tex.
-Penal Code § 25.07 – An individual can be charged with this offense if they knowingly or intentionally violate any terms of a protective order against them, such as communicating with the other person or goes to the other person’s residence or place of business.
+- Violation of Protective Order– An individual can be charged with this offense if they knowingly or intentionally violate any terms of a protective order against them, such as communicating with the other person or goes to the other person’s residence or place of business.
 This offense is generally punishable as a Class A misdemeanor or a third-degree felony.

-Child Abuse – Tex.
-Penal Code § 22.04 – An individual can be charged with this offense if they
+- Child Abuse– An individual can be charged with this offense if they

 intentionally, knowingly, recklessly or with criminal negligence cause serious bodily injury, bodily injury, or serious mental deficiency, impairment or injury to a child or an elderly adult.
 This offense is punishable as a felony of the third, second or first degree.